 Final Thoughts on the Pros and Cons of Buying a Walmart Bike

 Walmart bikes aren’t nearly as bad as people claim them to be.
 As a kid, I rode my Walmart bikes hard and didn’t really have any problems other than needing to adjust the derailleur once in a while and replace broken plastic pedals.
-If you take decent care of the bike, it will hold up just fine for many years.
+If you take decent care of the bike and ride it gently, it will hold up just fine.

 For an example of what a Walmart bike is capable of, check out this YouTube video of a guy riding a $100 Walmart bike across Florida.